MallikaKasi/IS601-Fall2024-Midterm_Project/readme.md

 ## Logging and Error Handling

-Logging is used print INFO, WARNING and Error messages.
+Logging is used to print INFO, WARNING and Error messages.
 Info letting them know how the interactive calculator works and how to execute the list of commands in the menu options.
 Logging is also used as a warning and sends them an error message if they input an invalid command.
-Examples are shown below.
+This is to facilite both debugging and runtime monitoring.
+This helps us to capture a wide range of information, from operational data and event tracing to error and critical condition reporting.Examples are shown below.

 ![image](https://github.com/user-attachments/assets/9621dba2-8c70-4074-aa03-4f7854c20787)